-The COVID-19 Vaccine Dashboard is updated Tuesdays through Saturdays.
+The COVID-19 Vaccine Dashboard is updated Tuesdays through Fridays.

 As was set out in the Vermont Forward plan, as of June 14 80% of eligible Vermonters have been vaccinated, allowing the Governor to lift restrictions.

 Vermont Forward percentages draw on state-level data from CDC, which includes some data not reported to the Vermont Department of Health.
 CDC data is more inclusive, but less detailed, than Vermont Department of Health data.
-As a result, CDC statewide estimates of vaccination rates may differ from those reported in the dashboard.
+CDC statewide data used for vaccination rate estimates are different from the data used in other parts of the dashboard.

 The data in the dashboard includes the vaccines available in Vermont (currently, Pfizer-BioNTech, Moderna, and Johnson & Johnson).
 Data is based on date reported to the Vermont Immunization Registry and does not reflect date of vaccination.
 Information reflects counts reported by the end of the previous day.
 This data is more detailed than CDC’s state-level data, which allows us to look at differences in vaccination rates by county, race, ethnicity, age and gender.